-Midwifing Death is an interactive correspondence course with five essential book readings, six reflective essays and attendance at an experiential weekend workshop (held at Michael and Ann’s home in Kiama NSW).
+Midwifing Death is an interactive correspondence course with five essential book readings, five reflective essays and attendance at an experiential weekend workshop (held at Michael and Ann’s home in Kiama, NSW).
 For those doing the Distance Learning Package three experiential exercises will substitute for the workshop.

 The art of midwifing death is based on the premise that death is more than the end of life – it is a profound human experience.
 On completion of the course participants will have a deeper appreciation of the

 • Physical, emotional, spiritual and existential needs of the dying

-• challenges that can limit your ability to be fully present when companioning a patient, relative or friend who is living with a life-limiting illness
+• Challenges that can limit your ability to be fully present when companioning a patient, relative or friend living with a life-limiting illness

 • Fears and beliefs you may have concerning death and dying and how these can compromise a healing relationship with the dying person

 • Issues you may need to address in becoming an amicus for a patient, family member or friend confronting death.

 In our death denying society people can be at a loss when caring for someone who is terminally ill.
 Those who are dying often describe their journey towards death as lonely.
-Sadly, this loneliness is rarely of their making and often results from a fear others have of talking openly about death and dying.
-What the dying seek is someone who listens and who is present and responsive to their changing needs.
-Karen Speerstra, co-author of The Divine Art of Dying encapsulated this need in a request she made to those who came to visit in the final months of her life.
+Sadly, this loneliness is rarely of their making and often results from a fear others have of talking openly and honestly about death and dying.
+What the dying person seeks is someone who listens and who is present and responsive to their changing needs.
+Karen Speerstra, co-author of The Divine Art of Dying encapsulated this need in a request made to those who came to visit in the final months of her life.
 She said, “Firstly, you must forget that I am dying, but then again you must never forget than I am dying.”

-The course is run by Michael Barbato, a retired palliative care physician and Ann Barbato, a bereavement counselor and yoga teacher.
+The course is run by Michael Barbato, a retired palliative care physician and Ann Barbato, a bereavement counsellor and yoga teacher.
 They are assisted by Judith Hunt an experienced community and palliative care nurse.